 - crying for more than 3 hours; cannot be comforted

-- fever higher than 103°F (39.5°C) rectally (if child is younger than 6 months)
+- fever higher than 103°F (39.5°C) rectally (if your child is younger than 6 months old)

-- seizure (convulsion, twitching, shaking, or jerking) - call 911 if this happens
+- seizure (convulsion, twitching, shaking, or jerking) - Call 911 if this happens!

 This page is not specific to your child, but provides general information on the topic above.
 If you have any questions, please call your clinic.
-For more reading material about this and other health topics, please call or visit Children's Family Resource Center library, or visit www.childrensmn.org/educationmaterials.
+For more reading material about this and other health topics, please call or visit Children's Minnesota Family Resource Center library, or visit www.childrensmn.org/educationmaterials.

-© 2017 Children's Hospitals and Clinics of Minnesota
+© 2024 Children's Minnesota